JonathanGBowen/RAGCorpus/USAGE_GUIDE.md

 ### Prerequisites
 - Python 3.10 or higher
 - Tesseract OCR
-- (Optional) PostgreSQL for chat history
 - (Optional) Ollama for local LLM

+**Note:** SQLite is used by default for chat history - no database installation needed!

 ### Step 1: Install Dependencies